Transforma logo

 Manufacturing is spurring the demand for industrial robots

-This section discusses the correlation between the usage of industrial robots and manufacturing sectors, with a focus on some geographical locations (such as the USA).
+It discusses the correlation between the usage of industrial robots and manufacturing sectors, with a focus on some geographical locations (such as the US).
+It also refers to countries like India, which has become one of the leading adopters of robot installations in the manufacturing industry in recent years and has installed 5,400 robots in 2022.

 Collaborative robots are witnessing significant growth